 (documentation (mld_files :standard \ wip))

-.install file for that package, and hence will be installed by opam.
+.install file for that package.
+They’ll be installed by opam.

 index.mld file (specified as

-treated specially by dune.
-This will be the file used to generate the
+specially by Dune.
+This will be the file used to generate the entry page for

 To generate pleasant documentation, we recommend writing an